WolfCoinOfficial/monero/README.md

 * The resulting executables can be found in `build/release/bin`

-* Add `PATH="$PATH:$HOME/monero/build/release/bin"` to `.profile`
+* Add `PATH="$PATH:$HOME/wolfcoin/build/release/bin"` to `.profile`

-* Run Monero with `monerod --detach`
+* Run WolfCoin with `wolfcoind --detach`

 * You may wish to reduce the size of the swap file after the build has finished, and delete the boost directory from your home directory

 #### *Note for Raspbian Jessie users:*

-If you are using the older Raspbian Jessie image, compiling Monero is a bit more complicated.
-The version of Boost available in the Debian Jessie repositories is too old to use with Monero, and thus you must compile a newer version yourself.
+If you are using the older Raspbian Jessie image, compiling WolfCoin is a bit more complicated.
+The version of Boost available in the Debian Jessie repositories is too old to use with WolfCoin, and thus you must compile a newer version yourself.
 The following explains the extra steps, and has been tested on a Raspberry Pi 2 with a clean install of minimal Raspbian Jessie.

 * As before, `apt-get update && apt-get upgrade` to install all of the latest software, and increase the system swap size